 BookmarkBookmarkTickBookmarkAddCheckBoxFilledCheckBoxCircleBumpCheckedFilledMedical

-BBQs and picnics may scream summer (even at a social distance), but they can also serve up foods that aren't safe for pregnancy.
-Here's what to strike from your menu.
+Barbecues and picnics may scream summer, but they can also serve up foods that aren't safe for pregnancy.
+Here's what to strike from your menu and some precautions to take.

 save article